Skup-cioo/Automation---Tool/README.md

 in RestAssurd based on API https://github.com/vdespa/Postman-Complete-Guide-API-Testing/blob/main/simple-grocery-store-api.md#Status and https://reqres.in/.

 # Quickstart
 In project I used Page Object Model and Wrapper Method project patterns.
+And of course the DRY rules.